Grimace Shake

 The Grimace Shake is a berry-flavored milkshake that was first sold at McDonald's restaurants in the United States, from June 12, 2023, to July 9, 2023, to celebrate the 52nd birthday of Grimace, the purple monster mascot from McDonaldland.
-The shake was later also introduced as a time-limited item in Australia, Canada, Ireland, Japan, New Zealand, the United Kingdom, Brazil, Hong Kong, Turkey, Ukraine, Moldova, Croatia, Germany, Israel and Mexico.
+The shake was later introduced as a time-limited item in several countries.

-The shake gained popularity on TikTok and YouTube with the #GrimaceShake trend, where users filmed themselves drinking the shake and then finding themselves in ominous and gruesome staged situations.
+The shake gained popularity on TikTok, YouTube and Instagram with the #GrimaceShake trend, where users filmed themselves drinking the shake and then finding themselves in ominous and gruesome staged situations.

 Background

 The character Grimace was introduced in the McDonaldland media franchise in 1971 as "Evil Grimace".
 His original character had four arms and would steal people's milkshakes.
 McDonald's soon changed the character to a purple, smiling blob with two arms and a love for milkshakes who accompanied Ronald McDonald and other benevolent characters in advertisements and commercials.

 Some McDonald's representatives described Grimace as an "embodiment of a milkshake or a taste bud", but his identity remains up to interpretation for many fans.
 McDonald's says Grimace comes from Grimace Island, along with other family members like Uncle O'Grimacey, who is known for bringing Shamrock Shakes for Saint Patrick's Day.